costaivo/quotes-app-ai-powered-2026/docs/setup/branch-protection-setup.md

 # Branch Protection Rules Setup

-This document provides instructions for setting up branch protection rules for the main/master branch in GitHub.
+This document provides instructions for setting up branch protection rules for the **main** branch in GitHub.

 ## Required Branch Protection Rules